rivethealth/buildkite-webhook-aws-terraform/README.md

 ## Usage

 The webhook token should be stored as a secure string in AWS Systems Manager Parameter Store.
 To allow multiple tokens, use a comma separated list.
+This token is verified before publishing messages.

 Multiple HTTP resources can be created.
 Each corresponds to a separate SNS topic.